-- 1. Development approval is in place for the use of the premises for use as a licensed restaurant.
+- Appropriate consent is in place for the use of the premises for use as accommodation, restaurant and conference centre.
 Council advised that they have no objection to the liquor licence. - 2.
 A Police submission was received and considered as summarised at submission analysis below. - 3.
 No public submissions were received relating to any issues with the application. - 4.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
 I am satisfied that the statutory advertising requirements have been met. - 6.
-Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation will not be detrimental to the local or broader community.
+Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant, Accommodation and Catering classes) liquor licence with Primary Service Authorisation and Extended Trading Authorisation will not be detrimental to the local or broader community. - 7.
+Plan of Management provided covering the accommodation, restaurant, catering, PSA and ETA aspect of the premises. - 8.
+Development Consent